 1. Accept Highly Sensitive People

 Different HSPs are sensitive to different things, and they aren't able to change their triggers.
 For example, loud noises may be unbearable for some, while emotional tension may affect others.
 So, make sure that you're open, receptive and understanding, and work hard to create and sustain a positive and relaxed workplace culture for your highly sensitive team member.
-And, be careful not to let his quiet demeanor influence your appraisal of his performance.
+And, be careful not to let their quiet demeanor influence your appraisal of their performance.

 2. Address Sources of Stress

 Ask your highly sensitive team member what overwhelms or irritates them.
 For example, this could be things like feeling annoyed by a humming fan, exhausted by long meetings, or upset by office gossip.
 Try to deal with these problems straight away, rather than dismissing their concerns.

 HSPs care about their work and can be sensitive to criticism, so offer them positive feedback as well as negative.
 Where possible, let them know that you appreciate their traits, and clearly explain how they benefit the organization.